OctopusDeploy/docs/docs/deployment-examples/java-applications/deploying-java-applications.md

 ### Step 3: Deploy {#DeployingJavaapplications-Step3:Deploy}

-Create a release and deploy!
+Create a release and deploy.

 The application will be running on the target machine: